Paycheck Protection Program (PPP) for Small Businesses: How to Take Advantage before Funds Run Out

 - Who can apply?
 All businesses—including nonprofits, veterans organizations, tribal business concerns, sole proprietorships, self-employed individuals, and independent contractors—with 500 or fewer employees may apply.
 Businesses in certain industries with more than 500 employees may be eligible if they meet applicable SBA employee-based size standards for those industries.

 - When can I apply?
 The program became available to small businesses and sole proprietorships for loans to cover their payroll and certain other expenses on April 3, 2020.
 Starting April 10, 2020, independent contractors and self-employed individuals could also apply.
 Initial program funds were depleted as of April 16, 2020, but additional funding was approved on April 23, 2020.
-The program is currently open until June 30, 2020, but eligible businesses are encouraged to prepare their applications now to be in the queue for these additional relief funds, which are again expected to run out rapidly.
+The program application deadline of June 30, 2020, was recently extended through August 8, 2020.

 - Where can I apply?
 You can apply through any existing SBA 7(a) lender or through any participating federally insured depository institution, federally insured credit union, and Farm Credit System institution.
 Other regulated lenders will be available to make these loans once they are approved and enrolled in the program.
 You should ask your local lender whether it is participating.

 - How much of my loan can be forgiven?
-The loan will be forgiven if proceeds are used to cover payroll costs, most mortgage interest, rent, and utility costs over the eight-week period after the loan is made, and if employee and compensation levels are maintained.
-Payroll costs are capped at $100,000 on an annualized basis for each employee, and due to the high volume of applicants, at least 75 percent of the forgiven amount must have been used for payroll.
+The loan will be forgiven if proceeds are used to cover payroll costs, most mortgage interest, rent, and utility costs over the specified period after the loan is made (noted above), and if employee and compensation levels are maintained.
+Payroll costs are capped at $100,000 on an annualized basis for each employee, and at least 60 percent of the forgiven amount must have been used for payroll (recently lowered from the original 75 percent requirement).
 Payments required on loan proceeds used for any uncovered expenses will be deferred for six months, and no collateral or personal guarantees are required.
-On May 15, 2020, the SBA and Treasury jointly released the PPP loan forgiveness application, which includes step-by-step instructions and incorporates several measures to reduce compliance burdens and simplify the process for borrowers.

 For more information on PPP loans, links to the loan application, and other helpful resources, see the U.S. Treasury’s fact sheet and the SBA’s PPP FAQs.
-The Mass Equitable PPP Initiative provides technical assistance and banking assistance to small businesses in Massachusetts owned by people of color.
-Translations of key PPP information and the loan application are available in 19 languages on the Massachusetts Growth Capital Corporation website.
+The SBA also provides translations of key PPP information and the loan forgiveness application in multiple languages.
 In addition, a step-by-step tool for the PPP loan process is available on the webpage of the Independent Sector, a national membership organization that brings together the charitable community to advance the common good.
+Finally, see a summary of key changes to the PPP passed in the June 5 Paycheck Protection Program Flexibility Act.

 The Federal Reserve System is committed to reducing the economic effects of COVID-19 with the tools at its disposal.
 To that end, the Fed has been working to limit financial and economic distress by taking actions that help avoid higher levels of unemployment or a slower recovery.